stsievert/swix/README.md

 A way to have iOS run matlab-like code is something I've been waiting for, and am incredibly excited to see the results.
 This will make porting complex signal processing algorithms to C *much* easier.
-Porting from MATLAB to C was (and is) a pain in the ass, and this library aims to make the MATLAB to iOS conversion *simple.*
+Porting from MATLAB to C was (and is) a pain in the butt, and this library aims to make the MATLAB to iOS conversion *simple.*

 As an example, here's some relatively simple Objective-C sample code: